Liverpool Arena: Naming rights

 In November 2018, it was announced that the Echo Arena Liverpool would be renamed to its current title, as part of a sponsorship deal with M&S Bank.
 The new name took effect from 7 January 2019, with the Liverpool Echo continuing as a business partner of the arena.
-A complete rebrand also took place inside the venue and across the Kings Dock site, before being unveiled on 31 January 2019.
+A complete rebranding also took place inside the venue and across the Kings Dock site, before being unveiled on 31 January 2019.

 2017 car park fire

 On the evening of 31 December 2017, a fire broke out in an adjacent multi-storey car park and as a consequence, the Liverpool International Horse Show, taking place at the arena, had to be cancelled.
 Around 80 horses were safely evacuated from temporary stabling built on the ground floor level of the car park, and held on the arena floor and the land surrounding the building.
-The fire continued into the small hours of 1 January 2018.
+The fire continued into the early hours of 1 January 2018.
 The structure had to be demolished later and cars were removed.
 Virtually all of the 1,400 cars there were destroyed, but no serious harm to people or horses was reported.
 The car park was replaced in 2019.

 Death of Eric Bristow

-On 5 April 2018, after attending a Premier League Darts event, darts legend Eric Bristow collapsed in front of the venue due to a heart attack and later died.
+On 5 April 2018, after attending a Premier League Darts event, former darts player Eric Bristow collapsed in front of the venue due to a heart attack and later died.